atmtools/typhon/doc/tutorials/fileset.rst

 simply use the :class:`~typhon.files.fileset.FileSet` class.

 ..
 Hint::
+   NOTE: The code in the jupyter notebooks is old and needs to be updated!
    If you want to run the code from this tutorial on your machine as well, download :download:`spareice_tutorials.zip<_downloads/spareice_tutorials.zip>` and